calabozo/calabozo.github.com/statistics/cluster/index.md

 search_omit: false
 ---

+1.
+{:toc}

-Clustering is an unsupervised learning strategy where the goal is to group elements which share similar characteristics.
+[Clustering](https://en.wikipedia.org/wiki/Cluster_analysis) is an unsupervised learning strategy where the goal is to group elements which share similar characteristics.
 There are different algorithms to deal with this problem and there is no one which is better that others, it depends on the data to be clustered.

 # Distance measured